 I go high to find light to shine on our current civic landscape.
 Making signs is part of my artistic practice as a creative citizen.
 It creates artifacts to my quest to find ways to be my best self in the face of flaring fascism, racism, and general assholery.

 I started Go High as my means to stay sane during the Trump presidency.
 When Justice Kennedy retired from the Supreme Court on July 31, 2018, I felt my world collapsing from under me.
 He was a key part of the judicial coalition keeping gay marriage and adoption safe.
-His sudden retirement revealed that we could not ride this all out.
-It was now open season on the 14th amendment and so many –my family included–were now in real peril.
+His sudden retirement made it even more obvious that wewould need to fight for civil liberties every single day of this admninistration.
+It was now open season on the 14th amendment and so many—my family included—were in even more peril.

 I lost my voice.
 I was so stressed out I developed acid reflux and could not speak for a couple of weeks.

-I had been making signs but now; it became my Work.
+I had been making signs but now; it became my Work, my way of speaking up no matter what.
 I sketched out signs each morning, filling piles of sketch books over the years.
 I developed a method for lettering at haste, and built a cart for postering on the go.
 I donate posters to protests, stamping each with my mark–each one has to be part of my effort to go high.

 i build most if not all of my equipment.
 I use photo emulsion to make my stencils, but I make most of my positives by hand, too.
 I scavange and bargain to keep inks and paper coming in as so far, money making has not been my priority.